digihunch/orthweb/README.md

 ## Overview

-**[Orthanc](https://www.orthanc-server.com/)** is an open-source application to ingest, store, display and distribute medical images. **[Orthweb](https://github.com/digihunch/orthweb)** is an open-source deployment project to automatically configure Orthanc and associated resources on AWS.
-When the deployment is completed, the website is ready to serve both web and DICOM traffic.
+ **[Orthweb](https://github.com/digihunch/orthweb)** is a deployment project to automatically configure **[Orthanc](https://www.orthanc-server.com/)** on AWS.
+You start with your AWS account, this project will bring up a website ready to serve both web and DICOM traffic.

-We use Terraform to create infrastructure on AWS, including VPC, subnets, secret manager, managed database (PostgreSQL), an EC2 instance and S3 bucket.
-For simplicity, the application is hosted in a Docker container running on a EC2 instance.
+While the Orthanc application is hosted in a group of Docker containers running on EC2 instances, this **[Orthweb](https://github.com/digihunch/orthweb)** project orchestrates numerous underlying cloud resources from AWS (e.g. VPC, subnets, Secret Manager, RDS, S3) with an opinionated but consistent configuration towards end-to-end automation and best-effort security.

 ## Use case

-Orthweb project demonstrates the idea of infrastructure-as-code, deployment automation and security configurations.
-It provisions just enough resources for demo, and is not intended for production use.

-How you can use this project depends on your role and goal:
+**Orthweb** demonstrates the idea of infrastructure-as-code, deployment automation and security configurations to host **Orthanc**.
+It is however not intended for production use.
+How you can benefit from **Orthweb** depends on your role and goal:

 | Your role and goal | How you provision infrastructure for Orthanc | How you install Orthanc |
 | ----------- | --------- | ---------- |
 | You are an individual developer, student or other party with interest.
 You have a single AWS account as sandbox and want to quickly check out Orthanc with minimum configuration effort.| [Orthweb](https://github.com/digihunch/orthweb) project creates dedicated VPC and subnets with secure configuration | [Orthweb](https://github.com/digihunch/orthweb) project configures Orthanc installation automatically. |
 | You are a healthcare organization, start-up or corporate.
 Your organization has established [Multiple AWS accounts](https://docs.aws.amazon.com/whitepapers/latest/organizing-your-aws-environment/organizing-your-aws-environment.html) and networking.
 You want to configure Orthanc in a secure and compliant environment. | The infrastructure team configures [landing zone](https://docs.aws.amazon.com/prescriptive-guidance/latest/migration-aws-environment/understanding-landing-zones.html) with secure and compliant networking foundation. | The application team configures Orthanc installation, taking [Orthweb](https://github.com/digihunch/orthweb) project as a reference. |

+Follow the rest of this hands-on guide to understand how **Orthweb**  works.
+Go to the end of the guide for architecture discussion.

 ## Prerequisite